-- 2.1 This report has been undertaken to meet the following objectives. - 2.1.1 Conduct a visual assessment from ground level of trees located on and adjoining the site as identified on the plans provided. - 2.1.2 For the purpose of this report, a tree is taken to have a height equal to or greater than 5 metres. - 2.1.3 Determine the trees estimated contribution years and remaining, useful life expectancy and award the trees a retention value. - 2.1.4 Provide an assessment of the impact the proposed development is likely to have on condition of the subject trees in accordance with AS4970 Protection of trees on development sites (2009). - 2.1.5 Provide pragmatic recommendations for the management of trees and mitigation of construction impacts on protected trees.
+- 2.1 This report has been undertaken to meet the following objectives. - 2.1.1 Conduct a visual assessment from ground level of all significant trees located within 5 metres of development works.
+For the purpose of this report, a significant tree is a tree with a height equal to or greater than 5 metres. - 2.1.2 Determine the trees estimated contribution years and remaining, useful life expectancy and award the trees a retention value. - 2.1.3 Provide an assessment of the potential impact the proposed development is likely to cause to the condition of the subject trees in accordance with AS4970 Protection of trees on development sites (2009). - 2.1.4 Provide pragmatic recommendations for the management of trees and mitigation of construction impacts on retained trees. - 2.1.5 Specify tree protection measures for trees to be retained in accordance with AS 4970-2009.